saulocantanhede/tfgreek2/docs/about.md

-# Provenance and sourcedata of Nestle 1904 Greek New Testament
+# About Nestle 1904 Greek New Testament

 ## Provenance